Accused shooter of slain Chicago police Officer Andres Vasquez-Lasso ordered held without bond

 “This case from start to finish, it begins with violence and ends with violence,” Marubio said.

-Marubio made the order after Assistant Cook County State’s Atty.
-Anne McCord told the judge Montano took his girlfriend’s cell phone as she first tried to call 911.
+Marubio made the order after Assistant Cook County State’s Attorney Anne McCord told the judge Montano took his girlfriend’s cellphone as she first tried to call 911.
 The shooting then took place near a playground, where children had to take cover, the prosecutor said.

 Montano was represented by a Cook County public defender who said no one from the office had been able to meet with him so they would withhold mitigation.